 The Dr. Thumb website has a lot of great information and an easy-to-read format, and they appear to be a good company.
 A have certainly done their research and have a wonderfully informative website.

-A common question is about the difference between Dr. Thumb thumb guard and T-Guard, don’t worry, many people confuse the two.
+A common question is about Dr. Thumb thumb guard vs T-Guard thumb guard, don’t worry, many people get this confused.
 First, while similar products they are sold by different companies.
 Dr. Thumb sells only one thumb sucking guard product, in two sizes.
 Contrastingly, T-Guard (the company) sells a stop finger sucking and a stop thumb sucking device, and either can be purchased in any of three sizes.
 Both products are specifically designed for both baby thumb sucking ages 1-3, and kids ages 3-7.
 None of these companies sell products for adult thumb sucking.
 There are several other important differences.
 Compare all the best devices to stop thumb sucking here.

 Size matters.
 Although both manufacturers report that their thumb sucking guard is designed for baby thumb sucking all the way up to seven years old, they both work extremely well for kids between 3 and 5 for a couple of reasons.
 In both cases, thumb and wrist sizes of little kids below three years old, generally, are just too small for the product to stay on.
 Kids squirm, skin stretches, and with their slobber is a lubricant the thumb will find its way out of the guard and into the mouth.
 You could tighten the wrist strap, but in some cases moms have reported that over tightening causes abrasion.
 For mild mannered babies though, this may be a problem.
 On the other hand, kids over five years don’t like that the thumb guard gets in the way of their play time, and kids older than five are smart enough to remove the thumb guard.
 Moreover, comfort is a very important factor to kids when trying to get them to comply, especially those kids five years old and up.
 Although these guards can be effective at stopping thumb sucking, they are not comfortable, and they get in the way of basic activities such as using silverware or drinking a cup of milk.